arthur048/forestgaps/README.md

 # English version

-**ForestGaps-DL** is a Python library for automatic detection and analysis of forest gaps using deep learning.
+**ForestGaps** is a Python library for automatic detection and analysis of forest gaps using deep learning.

 ## Overview

-ForestGaps-DL analyzes Digital Surface Models (DSM) and Canopy Height Models (CHM) to:
+ForestGaps analyzes Digital Surface Models (DSM) to:
 - **Identify** forest canopy gaps with precision
 - **Evaluate** their geometric characteristics
 - **Compare** different deep learning approaches